 - 1 tbsp olive oil

-- 1 can great northern beans, drained and rinsed
+- 1 can great northern beans (or similar white bean), drained and rinsed

 - 32 oz low-sodium vegetable broth